 The complexities of the plot, and the weaknesses I found there, are the main reasons why I can’t give five stars to this book.
 The other reason is that I also felt that the character development was a touch on the thin side.
 Yes, all of the main characters were sympathetic, and Walsh gave us good amounts of information in their back-stories to help us understand their motivations behind their actions.
 However, they didn’t really come alive for me, and I had a hard time picturing them fully in my imagination.
 This is where Walsh’s second novel is more successful, but more importantly, where we can see how she’s progressed and improved as a writer.

 In short, although this novel isn’t perfect, I did enjoy it.
 Most particularly, I found the story to be compelling, and I liked how the narrative flipped between Moira in the chapters describing their youth, and Maeve during the present day sections.
 I appreciated the research into the Kris, and that Walsh didn’t overwhelm us with boring facts, but allowed the history to seep into the story, and thereby enrich both the book and its readers.
 I also think that the title of this book has a deeper meaning than the obvious, and I always appreciate that (especially since I also like to pique readers’ interest through mysterious titles).
 For all this, I think that three and a half stars out of five is the right rating for this book, and I can certainly recommend it.

-“The Last Will of Moira Leahy” by Therese Walsh is available from Amazon, Barnes & Noble, The Book Depository (free worldwide delivery) new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“The Last Will of Moira Leahy” by Therese Walsh is available (via these affiliate links) from Amazon, The Book Depository (free worldwide delivery) new or used from Alibris or Better World Books as well as from an IndieBound store near you.